Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Literature Review

 \section{Literature Review}

-Pricing mechanisms have been an important research area in revenue management and there is abundant literature on this topic.
-For a comprehensive review on this subject, we refer the readers to Bitran and Caldentey \cite{bitran}, Elmaghraby and Keskinocak \cite{elmaghraby} and Talluri and van Ryzin \cite{talluribook}.
-Previously, research has mostly focused on the cases where the functional relationship between the price and demand (also known as the demand function) is given to the decision maker.
-Gallego and van Ryzin \cite{gallego1} present a foundational work in such setting where the structure of the demand function is exploited and the optimal pricing policies are analyzed.
+Pricing strategies have been an important research area in revenue management and there is abundant literature on this topic.
+We refer to Bitran and Caldentey \cite{bitran}, Elmaghraby and Keskinocak \cite{elmaghraby} and Talluri and van Ryzin \cite{talluribook} for a comprehensive review on this subject.
+Prior research has mostly focused on the cases where the functional relationship between the price and demand (also known as the demand function) is given to the decision maker.
+For example, Gallego and van Ryzin \cite{gallego1} presented a foundational work in such a setting where the structure of the demand function is exploited and the optimal pricing policies are analyzed.

-Although knowing the exact demand function is convenient for analysis, the decision makers in practice do not usually have such information.
-Therefore, much recent literature addresses the dynamic pricing problems under demand uncertainty.
-The majority of these work take the parametric approach, e.g., Lobo and Boyd \cite{lobo}, Bertsimas and Parekis \cite{bertsimas}, Araman and Caldentey \cite{araman}, Aviv and Pazgal \cite{aviv}, Carvalho and Puterman \cite{carvalho}, Farias and Van Roy \cite{farias}, Broder and Rusmevichientong \cite{broder} and Harrison et al \cite{harrison}.
-Typically in these works, a prior knowledge of the parameters is assumed and a dynamic program with Bayesian updating of the parameters is formulated.
-Although such approach simplifies the problem to some degree, the restriction to a certain demand function family may incur model misspecification risk.
-As shown in Besbes and Zeevi \cite{besbes}, misspecifying the demand family may lead to revenue far away from the optimal.
-In such case, a non-parametric approach would be preferred since it does not commit to any family of demand function.
+Although knowing the exact demand function is convenient for analysis, decision makers in practice do not usually have such information.
+Therefore, much recent literature addresses the dynamic pricing problems with unknown demand function.
+The majority of these work take the parametric approach, e.g., Lobo and Boyd \cite{lobo}, Bertsimas and Parekis \cite{bertsimas}, Araman and Caldentey \cite{araman}, Aviv and Pazgal \cite{aviv}, Carvalho and Puterman \cite{carvalho}, Farias and Van Roy \cite{farias}, Broder and Rusmevichientong \cite{broder}, den Boer and Zwart \cite{denboer_finite_inventory, denboer1} and Harrison et al \cite{harrison}.
+In these pieces of work, the demand function is assumed to take a certain parametric form, and the design of algorithm is revolved around learning and estimating the underlying parameters.
+Although such an approach simplifies the problem to some degree, the restriction to a certain demand function family may incur model misspecification risk.
+As shown in Besbes and Zeevi \cite{besbes}, misspecifying the demand family may lead to revenue that is far from the optimal.
+In such cases, a non-parametric approach would be preferred because it does not commit to a single family of demand functions.